 Instructions

 - If using frozen strawberries, thaw in advance.
-Slice them into bite-sized pieces and the rhubarb into about ¼-inch pieces, placing them in a large bowl.
-Stir in the applesauce, maple syrup, and flour.
-Pour evenly into a 9x13 baking dish.
-(You may line the dish with parchment, but I prefer not to, it can get messy either way!)
+Slice them into bite-sized pieces and the rhubarb into about ¼-inch pieces, placing them in a large bowl or directly in a 9x13 baking dish.
+Stir in the applesauce, maple syrup, and oat flour.
+Spread evenly in the baking dish with a spatula.
+Note: You may line the dish with parchment, but I prefer not to - it can get messy either way!

 - Preheat the oven to 375 degrees.

 - Rinse the bowl and place all the topping ingredients into it, stirring them together until evenly mixed.
-With damp hands (to prevent sticking), spread the topping evenly over the strawberry mixture, a little at a time.
+Pour the topping mixture over the filling and spread it evenly over the strawberry mixture with a spatula.

 - Bakes for 40 minutes.
-If it's not golden brown quite yet, go ahead and add 5 more minutes at a time until it is golden.
+Test with a fork; if the rhubarb isn't yet soft or the topping is not golden brown, go ahead and add 5 more minutes at a time until it these are achieved.

 - Serve as is or with fresh berries, mint, lemon balm, dairy-free whipped cream or ice cream - whatever you like!